ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 To simulate the on-premises environment, you create a virtual server (VSI) with classic infrastructure.
 In the same directory as for the previous section, follow these steps:
 1. Edit the file **config.sh** and adapt the settings to your environment.
 Change the value of **SSHKEYNAME_CLASSIC** to the name or comma-separated list of names of SSH keys for classic infrastructure (see "Before you begin").
 Modify **DATACENTER_ONPREM** to a different value if needed.
 You can obtain the list of supported data centers using `ibmcloud sl vs options`.
-2. Create the VSI to simalte the on-prem environment by executing:
+2. Create the VSI to simulate the on-prem environment by executing:

    ```sh
    ./onprem-vsi-create.sh